KrisEnergy unit could face winding-up petition

-SINGAPORE (THE BUSINESS TIMES) - Debt-hit oil and gas company KrisEnergy said on Monday night (June 15) that a creditor has presented a winding-up petition in the Cayman Islands against a wholly-owned key subsidiary.
+Debt-hit oil and gas company KrisEnergy said on Monday night that a creditor has presented a winding-up petition in the Cayman Islands against a wholly owned key subsidiary.

-But Rubicon Vantage International's winding-up petition has not yet been served on KrisEnergy (Gulf of Thailand), or KEGOT, the group added in its filing on the Singapore Exchange website.
+But Rubicon Vantage International's winding-up petition has not yet been served on KrisEnergy (Gulf of Thailand), or KEGOT, the group added in its filing on the Singapore Exchange.

 The board added that KrisEnergy is now taking advice from its legal advisers on its next steps.